The Off Piste Awareness Tour 2020

 The In-depth Talk

-This talk is for those who have seen an Essentials Talk at least once and have experience of off-piste skiing, with a guide or on their own.
+For those who have seen an Essentials Talk at least once and have experience of off-piste skiing, with a guide or on their own.
 This talk is not a comprehensive tour of avalanche awareness.
-It is an in-depth look at one subject: Henry will explore how and why avalanches are triggered
+It is an in-depth look at one subject: Henry will explore how and why avalanches are triggered.

 The theme is all about applying what you know